-This is an addition to your rights and nothing to do with consumer rights at all.
-They will usually simply say they can’t exchange a faulty machine after this period but if it is under 6 months old and has a substantial fault you need to tell them they sold you a faulty product, which is in breach of the Sale of Goods Act.
-If it’s only a minor fault though it may be better to accept a repair, in fact they can insist on one if they can show it’s disproportionately expensive to replace it.
-This little caveat can cause a lot of problems because they might argue that’s always the case though generally if it was a serious fault they’d probably find it better to swap it.
+Any exchange policy is in addition to your rights and nothing to do with consumer rights at all.
+They might say they can’t exchange a faulty machine after this period, but if it is under 6 months old and has a fault you need to tell them they sold you a faulty product.
+That is in breach of the Consumer Rights Act.
+This is of course assuming there is a genuine fault, and the issue isn’t related to poor installation, failure to use it properly, or misuse.
+If it’s only a minor fault though it may be more convenient to accept a repair.
+In fact they can insist on repairing it if they can show it’s disproportionately expensive to replace it.
+This little caveat can cause a lot of problems because they might argue that’s always the case.
+Generally though if it was a serious fault they’d probably find it better to swap it.

 There is no 6 year guarantee

 We do not have the right to free repairs up to the 5 or 6 years in the sense that any faults up to 6 years should be repaired free of charge, but I do think faults that render an appliance uneconomical to repair within the 6 years should be potentially covered (depending on full circumstances).
 It’s not necessarily unreasonable if a fault develops on a washing machine or other white good within the first 5 or 6 years.
 Appliances can and do break down and this is accepted in the Sale of Goods Act.
 However, whilst it might be considered reasonable for a fault to develop on a £200 washing machine after 2 years washing for a family of 4 every day it might not be considered reasonable for a washing machine costing £600 to suffer the same – especially if only washing for a retired couple for example.